amandaestevez/SOFTWARE-QA/03-TESTING-TECHNIQUES/README.md

 ## Testing Techniques
-Software testing techniques are the various methods used to check that a software application functions as expected.
+Software testing techniques are the various methods to check that a software application functions as expected.
 There are many different testing techniques, and the best approach will vary depending on the specific software being tested.

 ## Methodology
 This table covers the most common testing techniques.